 Fancy a more discreet hotel?
 The type where you can pay by the hour, as well as stay the whole night?
-Located in the 1st district, it has existed for 300 years in this same location, silently opening its doors to the likes of… well, no one knows for sure, but the rumours speak of emperors, politicians, artists and poets.
-Its shadowy reputation was cemented when scenes from the classic Orson Welles film noir The Third Man were shot here in the 1940s.
-Today, the place is proud of its past, letting you book into the Kaiser Suite, where Emperor Franz Josef apparently conducted clandestine liaisons with his lover, or the Bacchanalian-themed Amethyst Suite.
+Located in the 1st district, Hotel Orient has existed here for 300 years, silently opening its doors to the likes of… well, no one knows for sure, but the rumours speak of emperors, politicians, artists and poets.
+Its shadowy reputation was cemented when scenes from the classic Orson Welles film-noir The Third Man were shot here in the 1940s.
+Today, the place is proud of its past; book the Kaiser Suite, where Emperor Franz Josef apparently conducted clandestine liaisons with his lover, or the Bacchanalian-themed Amethyst Suite.